makelinux/git-wizard/README.rst

 git-wizard - instant git magic and tricks
 =====

-Interactive cli git utility for efficient work
+An interactive git `Command-line interface (CLI)<https://en.wikipedia.org/wiki/Command-line_interface/>` utility for working efficiently.

-Wizard's vision: collect git tricks, troubleshooting techniques and git wisdom under one hat and perform them interactively in dialogue.
+Git-Wizard's vision: collect git tricks, troubleshooting techniques and git wisdom under one hat and perform them interactively.

-Beginners can enjoy interactively learn git functionality.
+Beginners can enjoy learning git functionality interactively.
-Experienced command line git users can save they time by using the wizard to preform frequent operations.
+Experienced command line git users can save time by using the wizard to perform frequent operations.

-For example when you have a merge conflict the wizard first of all suggests you to run mergetool.
+For example, when you have a merge conflict the wizard first suggests that you run mergetool.

 .. contents::
    :local: